What happened on Love Island last night?

 Twelve singletons have ditched the day job to seek out love within the present’s first outing to a brand new villa in South Africa, with their adventures in copping off and cracking on documented six nights every week on ITV2.

-However in the event you’re struggling to seek out the time to catch-up on each episode earlier than the following serving to at 9pm, then don’t fear – HEARALPUBLICIST has acquired you lined.
+However should you’re struggling to seek out the time to catch-up on each episode earlier than the subsequent serving to at 9pm, then don’t fear – HEARALPUBLICIST has received you lined.

 Day 1